FuelLabs/fuel-core/docs/fuel-sync-design.md

 #### On block commit event

-FS gossips about the node's latest via `Gossiper::gossip`.
+FS gossips about the node's latest via `Gossiper::gossiping`.

 FS removes committed blocks from the range of active phase.
 After FS fulfills it with a new range from the pending phase.
 The new range should